rune-catalog/rune-card-service/README.md

 # rune-cards-service

-A NodeJS providing an HTTP API for Magic cards.
+A NodeJS microservice providing an HTTP API for Magic cards.

 ## Running